andrewcbancroft/datadaylife-blog/_posts/2017-12-22-stages-to-machine-learning.md

 Here 10 high level stages to check off as you take on a machine learning task.

+## Business Metric
+Before you do *anything* with machine learning, you absolutely *must* have a good undertanding of **which business metric we're hoping to improve** as a result of employing machine learning.

+Otherwise, how will you know if it "worked"?

+Talk with management.
+Find out their goals.
+Hear the story and understand what they're wanting to see improvement in, **in terms of the business**.

+Try not to get a high level answer like, "We want to see an increase in sales."
+Okay.
+Well.
+Don't we all?

+The more specific and defined management can get with their business metric of choice, the better.
+"We want to see a 10% increase in sales for [some product] among customers to whom we advertise directly regarding an exclusive discount on [that product]."
+It's much more specific, measurable, targeted, and well-defined than the first "goal", isn't it?
+With this statement, we could work toward building a machine learning model to classify customers who are more likely to respond positively to our advertising.
+At the end, we can look back to the customers we predicted on, and see if a difference 1) exists and 2) can reasonably be attributed to the work of our machine learning model.

 ## Blend
 *More data*.
 That always seems to be the answer to our predictive woes, doesn't it?